dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_decomposition.md

 Rationale on **Domain Model Integrity** improvements and considerations:

-1. *Quizzes-tutor was planned to be developed by multiple independent teams which called for the need for distinction of Bounded Contexts.
-This is achieved by using a decomposition style that uses the information-hiding principle of the **Encapsulate modifiability quality attribute tactic**.
-Encapsulation reduces the probability that a change to one module propagastes to other modules.
-This is achieved through the introduction of an explicit interface to the modules which in in the quizzes-tutor are the Service classes of each module.*
+1. *Quizzes-tutor was planned to be developed by multiple independent teams which called for the distinction of Bounded Contexts.
+This is achieved by using a decomposition style that uses the information-hiding principle of the Encapsulation **modifiability** tactic.
+Encapsulation reduces the probability that a change to one module propagates to other modules.
+This is achieved through the introduction of an explicit interfaces to modules which in in the quizzes-tutor are the Service classes of each module.*

 ## Related Views